AliceNguyen09/Personal-project/Project4-Store-sales_analysis/README.md

 SELECT ROUND(SUM(Quantity*UnitPrice) / COUNT(DISTINCT InvoiceNo), 2) AS AverageInvoiceValue
 FROM sales;
 ```
-The script calculates the total sales (Quantity*UnitPrice) then divides by the total number of invoices.
+The script calculates the total sales (Quantity*UnitPrice) then divides by the total number of invoices.<br/>
 Result:
 | AverageInvoiceValue |
 |----------|